Skip to main navigation Skip to main content

 Begin safety planning and risk assessment with the aim of helping the parent to fully believe their child is at risk.
 Practitioners may want the parent to immediately say and do things to protect their child.
 This is understandable, but not necessarily realistic for a parent who is still processing and coming to terms with information which may change their life and their relationships irrevocably.
 If the alleged abuser lives in the family home or is part of the extended family network, the parent may experience significant internal conflict about how they should respond to the disclosures of abuse.

-This part provides practical ideas for work with parents that will help them to respond protectively to their child.
+This section provides practical ideas for work with parents that will help them to respond protectively to their child.

 Consider the following when preparing to work with the parent: